fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have also added matrixKeyboard2 which is an example which monitors a Keypad using KeyboardListener from IoAbstraction.

+I have now added some codes for use with an encoder.

+EncoderOnly is an Elegoo code for the encoder.

+WithEncoder is Elegoo code with encoder and stepper motor.

+buttonRotaryEncoder is an IoAbstraction example which I want to change to match the EncoderOnly pin use.

 ### 3rd June

 Testing of CANTOTEM 1c beta 3 with criticalEvent code.
 A first test has been successful.
 Now I need to update the code in CAN1602BUT to display the correct message.